Ankit-604/Assignments/Assingnment08/README.md

 # Calculator App

 This is a simple calculator built with HTML, CSS, and JavaScript (DOM Manipulation).
-It performs basic arithmetic operations like addition, subtraction, multiplication, division, percentage calculation, and includes a clear, backspace, and equals button.
+It performs basic arithmetic operations like addition, subtraction, multiplication, division, and percentage calculation, and includes a clear, backspace, and equals button.

 ## Features